Laddie Ranasinghe

 Ladislaus Perera Ranasinghe (23 March 1913 - 26 May 1983 ලැඩී රණසිංහ), popularly known as Laddie Ranasinghe was an actor in Sri Lankan cinema.

 Personal life

 He was born on 23 March 1913 in Tudella, Ja-Ela, Colombo, Sri Lanka.
-He started primary education from Tudella Roman Catholic College and completed secondary education from Saint Joseph's College, Colombo.
+He started primary education from Tudella Roman Catholic College and completed secondary education from De Mazenod College, Kandana and Saint Joseph's College, Colombo.
 Fellow actor Mark Samaranayake was his classmate.
 At one point Laddie and Mark joined Lady St. Aloysius Seminary to become priests.
 He stopped going to school and joined the police force.
 Shortly afterward he retired from the police service and resumed his schooling.

 He learned English from the English School at the Chilaw Church and began his career as a translator for the Catholic Church.
 Meanwhile, he joined Bauer Company, Colombo.

 Laddie died on 26 May 1983 at the age of 70.

 Career

 While still in school, he became interested in the arts by performing in plays, and after his retirement, he continued to look for drama companies during the holidays.
 He met an artist named Joseph Perera in Tudelle.
 Then he went to meet the playwright Steven Silva with Joseph Perera.
 Later, Steven offered the lead role in the play Mathabhedaya to Ladis.
 He received popularity by the audience after series of island-wide shows of the play.
 He then played the lead role in the play Kurusiye Lakuna which was staged in Moratuwa.
 He was awarded the Gold Medal by the Rocklands Company by A.W. e.
 Mr. Gunasinghe.
 He also produced the stage play Yagnawe Mahimaya along with Hugo Fernando.

 During this period, he joined with Minerva Drama troupe in 1939.
 While performing in the Minerva Drama troupe under B. A. W. Jayamanne, he changed his name to 'Laddie'.
 Coming forward as a stage actor, he formed the "Arcadians" drama troupe.
 Meanwhile, he also became a radio announcer as well as a radio dramatist at Radio Ceylon.
 In Velenda Sewaya of Radio Ceylon, he had the opportunity to work as a program producer.
 Meanwhile, the one-act play written by Laddie was published in the Sunday newspapers.
 One of his plays named Andare has become extremely popular among the readers.